twilio/programmable-asset-tracker/esp32/esp32_readme.md

 #### PUT /esp32-finish ####

+Finishes the reflashing procedure.
 It powers off ESP32 chip and all pins/ports used to interact with it.

 No parameters.